KVM-VMI/kvm-vmi/README.md

 ### Manually

-Unfortunately, it is not possible to compile the KVM modules as an `out-of-tree` build.
-You will have to compile and install a new kernel along with the new modules.

-This is only valid for the `Nitro` set of patches:

-- Start by compiling a new kernel in `kvm`
+1. Compile and install a new kernel in `kvm`
-- Reboot
+2. Reboot
-- Make sure you loaded the modified kernel module (`make reload`)
-- Go to `nitro` to setup the userland component and intercept syscalls
-- Compile the modified version of `qemu` if you intend to analyze syscall events
+3. Build the modified QEMU in `qemu`
+4. Build `libvmi`
+5. If using the Nitro patches, go to `nitro` directory and follow the instructions

 ## References